appyoumake/Appyoumake/docs/HOWTO - App Editor Development.md

 Updating authors: <br>
 Comment: _Only update the version number above when component specifications change_

-_[HOWTO - Install Mlab on server.md](HOWTO - Install Mlab on server.md) provides additional information that can be useful when editing the Mlab code_
+_[HOWTO - Install Appyoumake on server.md](HOWTO - Install Appyoumake on server.md) provides additional information that can be useful when editing the Appyoumake code_

-##MLAB Symfony for devs
+##Appyoumake Symfony for devs

-* See [MLAB Symfony for sysadmins ](https://docs.google.com/a/bergh.fm/document/d/13Z5MFbvLOMAuSL81ng1-6XE82oEsGu0_6oi2OcsdQGg/edit)to get this running on a server.
+* See [Appyoumake Symfony for sysadmins ](https://docs.google.com/a/bergh.fm/document/d/13Z5MFbvLOMAuSL81ng1-6XE82oEsGu0_6oi2OcsdQGg/edit)to get this running on a server.

 * Then check out the code from Github

 ## Tools used

-* MLAB is wrtten in the Symfony framework, see here for documentation: [http://symfony.com/doc/current/quick_tour/the_big_picture.html](http://symfony.com/doc/current/quick_tour/the_big_picture.html)
+* Appyoumake is wrtten in the Symfony framework, see here for documentation: [http://symfony.com/doc/current/quick_tour/the_big_picture.html](http://symfony.com/doc/current/quick_tour/the_big_picture.html)

 * It has used the admin generator tool to create the skeleton app: [http://symfony.com/blog/symfony2-getting-easier-interactive-generators](http://symfony.com/blog/symfony2-getting-easier-interactive-generators)